renaissance-publishing/renaissance/content/chapters/05-languages.md

       - High Kobold is derived from Old Kobold, but has become far more complex.
 It has imported many words directly from Rak, and has borrowed idioms from Weal and, more recently, Islander Elvish.
-      - High Kobold has grown to include countless neologisms—new words for things that Kobolds never encountered as an oppressed and impoverished population in the Kingdoms of Men.
+      - High Kobold has grown to include countless neologisms — new words for things that Kobolds never encountered as an oppressed and impoverished population in the Kingdoms of Men.
       - Many kobolds find it somewhat amusing that some of the